violetwhitney/Measuring-the-Great-Indoors/Webhooks-Connecting-IFTTT-and-Processing/webhooks.md

 - **Webhook (Trigger)**— when Processing triggers an HTTP request with our event name, webhooks will relay this trigger to the appropriate action based on the recipe we have created
 - **IFTTT (Action)** — This can be any action from IFTTT as it normally works in IFTTT recipes.

+## Conceptual Introduction
+TK
+APIs, ability to talk to things on the web expanding the spatial UX toolkit - connecting software UI/programmability of Processing to IOT and microservice world

+## Tutorial
 1. sign in to [IFTTT](https://ifttt.com/home)
 2. Go to `Create` → to create a new application
 3. click on the **“this”** to choose our trigger.
 Search for **“webhooks”**.
 Select `webhooks` and click `connect`.